onfido/onfido-sdk-ui/README.md

   - `uploadFallback` (boolean - default: `true` _* only available with **useLiveDocumentCapture** enabled_)

     When `useLiveDocumentCapture` is enabled, the SDK will try to take a live photo of the document selected.
-When this is not possible - because of lack of browser support or on mobile devices with no camera - the user will be presented with an upload fallback, where they will be able to select a selfie from their phone gallery.
+When this is not possible - because of lack of browser support or on mobile devices with no camera - the user will be presented with an HTML5 File Input upload, which will allow the user to take a photo with their mobile device's default camera application.
+However, this method will not guarantee live capture, since certain browsers/camera applications may allow gallery upload.
     The upload fallback for the the document step can be disabled by passing the option `uploadFallback: false`.

     **Warning**: If the mobile does not have a camera or there is no camera browser support, _and_ the `uploadFallback` is set to `false`, the user **won't be able to complete the flow**.